-What strikes me about Peregian is what isn’t here as much as what is.
+What strikes me about a visit to Visit Perfect Peregian is what is here as much as what isn’t.
 No crowds, no high-rise and no absolute beachfront.
 This is in lieu of generous parks and bushland reserves buffering the developed areas and the beach.

 And what a beach!
 It must be over 100 metres wide when the tide’s out and sparsely populated especially in the off-peak periods.
 There’s great views up to Sunshine Beach to the north and Coolum to the south.
 We were even treated to a pod of Humpbacks breaching on the horizon, clearly visible from the beach.